- The University of Hertfordshire is ranked 99th in the Times University Guide 2021 and 103rd in the Guardian University Guide 2021.

 Over 25,000 Student Population

-International students can expect to pay up to£11,000 to 13,000 for their degree programme.
+International students can expect to pay up to £12,000 for their degree programme.
 Fee structure may vary depending on the courses and degree programme selected by the student.

 The University of Hertfordshire offers various scholarships and awards for its students.
 Some of the most prominent ones include: